Amateur Photographer verdict

 Using the Z 7 II on a portrait shoot highlighted just how effective its face and eye detection is, which I’d say is on a par with the responsiveness of Sony’s Eye AF.
 Having the option to use face and eye detection in the larger of the two wide-area modes is useful and means you no longer rely on auto-area AF and can specify a person in a group to target.

-Like in stills mode, the joystick can be flicked left and right to choose which eye you’d like the camera to prioritise focus on when recording video.
+As in stills mode, the joystick can be flicked left and right to specify which eye for the camera to prioritise focus on when recording video.
 Reviewing a few video clips highlighted the Z 7 II does an extremely good job of maintaining focus on faces and eyes, even whilst moving and zooming.

-Keeping on the subject of display, the performance of the Z 7 II’s EVF is excellent and will impress even the most devoted DSLR users who are yet to be convinced that electronic viewfinders are the way forward.
+Still on the subject of display, the performance of the Z 7 II’s EVF is excellent and will impress even the most devoted DSLR users who are yet to be convinced about electronic viewfinders.
 The high quality optics produce an extremely clear view right to the edge of the frame, with the key advantages over an optical viewfinder being that you can observe exposure changes live and inspect a highly accurate view of how different aperture values affect depth of field.

 Nikon Z7 II, Nikkor Z 24-70mm f/2.8 S, 1/6sec at f/4, ISO 2000